-Hierarchical is enabled, with the hierarchical value stored in the Key attribute and with a period or dot (.) as the level separator in these hierarchical values.
-Enabling this feature means that Cradle will provide the New Child, New Sibling, New Hierarchy and Reorder operations for need items, amongst other capabilities.
+- 2. Hierarchical is enabled, with the hierarchical value stored in the Key attribute and with a dot (.) as the level separator in these hierarchical values.
+Enabling this feature means Cradle will provide the New Child, New Sibling, New Hierarchy and Reorder operations for needs, amongst other capabilities. - 3.
+Adaptations is disabled.
+This feature is not necessary for needs.